Fish Iowa - Lakes, Ponds, and Reservoirs - West Okoboji Lake

 Fishing Report

-Black Crappie - Fair:
+Black Crappie - Fair

-Fishing Forecast
+Fishing Summary

 Fishing at West Okoboji Lake has been good in recent years, especially when it comes to panfish.
 There has been consistent recruitment in recent years creating good year classes of 8-9 inch bluegill that have been providing excellent fishing throughout the warm and cold-water seasons.
 Yellow Perch have also seen consistent recruitment, but often require a good amount of sorting in order to take home many 9+ inch fish.
 Recently a large year class of young of the year Black Crappie has been observed which should offer great fishing opportunities in the next couple years as these young fish continue to grow.
 Northern Pike anglers have been successful at catching many 30+ inch fish in recent season.
 The Muskellunge fishery has been great in recent years with some anglers reporting over 20+ catches a season with fish pushing up over 50 inches.
 Bass anglers have also been very successful in the last year.
 There is currently a large year class of 15+ inch Largemouth Bass with some fish pushing up above 20 inches.
 A large year class of 14+ inch Smallmouth Bass has also been observed, which will provide great fishing opportunities in the coming season.
 Walleye catch has been somewhat inconsistent, but recent changes to the slot limit in the last year has opened up the opportunity to catch fish that had previously been in the old slot.
 Currently the protected Walleye slot is 19-25 inches.
-There is still a bag limit of 3 fish where one of those fish can be over 25 inches.
-(2022)
+There is still a bag limit of 3 fish where one of those fish can be over 25 inches. - Last updated on 02/01/2023.

 Consumption Guidelines